Sogand4/Book-Log/README.md

 - As a user, I want to be able to view a list of all the fictional/nonfictional books in my book log
 - As a user, I want to be able to save my book log to file
 - As a user, I want to be able to be able to load my book log from file

+## Phase 4: Task 2

+Title1 was added to your book log!<br>
+Title22 was added to your book log!<br>
+Title22 was removed from your book log!<br>
+Title2 was added to your book log!<br>
+Title3 was added to your book log!<br>

+## Phase 4: Task 3

+Changes I would make given more time:

+- Refactor BookLogGUI by taking out some of its nested classes and making them separate